Our guide on how to cook dumplings using 3 methods: steaming, pan-frying, and boiling.

 Heat cast iron pan over medium high heat until smoking.
 If using a non-stick pan, heat over medium heat until hot.

 Add a couple tablespoons vegetable oil, and then add the dumplings.
 Fry until the bottoms of the dumplings are lightly golden brown.

+Get a tight fitting lid for your pan and hold it out in front of you as a kind of shield between you and the pan (you're about to add the water to steam the dumplings, which will cause some oil splatter).
 Add about ½ cup water to the pan and immediately cover.
 Allow to steam in the pan until all the water has cooked off, about 7 minutes.

 Uncover and continue cooking until the pan is completely dry and the bottoms of the dumplings are crispy.

 Depending on the number of dumplings you’re cooking, bring a medium to large pot of water to a boil.

 Drop in the dumplings, and stir immediately so they don’t stick to the bottom of the pot.

 Bring back to a boil, and boil for 6-8 minutes, depending on their size, until cooked through.
 Ideally, anytime the water comes up to a vigorous boil, add 1/4 cup of cold water.
 This cools the water down and prevents the dumpling wrappers from overcooking and becoming starchy.